 After all these steps, you are almost done, and you can start using Ubuntu on Windows 11/10.
 You can launch it from ‘Start Menu’ or a CMD window.

-So, in a nutshell, what we did was first enrolled ourselves in the Insider Program to have the required build number.
+So, in a nutshell, what we did was first enroll ourselves in the Insider Program to have the required build number.
 Then we enabled an optional feature called Windows Subsystem for Linux.
-And then finally, we downloaded and installed Ubuntu on Windows 11/10.
+Finally, we downloaded and installed Ubuntu on Windows 11/10.

 In a blog post, Microsoft mentioned working to bring SUSE and Fedora to Windows.
 The work is near completion, and you may see these distros in the Store very soon.
 You can download multiple distros from the Store, and each of them will run in an isolated environment and will not interfere with each other.
 Ubuntu on Windows cannot run all your Ubuntu applications, but the development is on, and the future seems bright.